harishkumar-295/Telecom-Customer-Churn-prediction/README.md

 app.run()
 ```

-Yay, our model is ready, let’s test our bot.
 The above given Python script is executed from Python shell.

 Go to Anaconda Prompt, and run the below query.